 NDACC News and Events

-The annual meeting of the international Steering Committee (SC) for NDACC was held at the Belgium Science Policy Office in Brussels.
-Agenda items included a detailed report from the NDACC Data Host Facility on data archiving status and data utilization.
-This was followed by reports from the various Working Group (WG) Representatives on the SC (Dobson and Brewer, FTIR, Lidar, Microwave, Sondes, Spectral UV, UV/Visible, Satellites, Theory and Analysis, and Water Vapor).
+The annual meeting of the international Steering Committee (SC) for NDACC was held from October 12 to 15 at the Scripps Institution of Oceanography in La Jolla, CA, a research site for the AGAGE Cooperating Network.
+A detailed report from the NDACC Data Host Facility (DHF) on data archiving status and data utilization was followed by reports from the various NDACC Instrument Working Group (WG) Representatives.